netw0rm/atlaskit/README.md

 ### Update the documentation (reminder)

 ## Make changes to the Pipelines build
-Atlaskit uses Bitbucket Pipelines for it's continuous integration.
+AtlasKit uses Bitbucket Pipelines for it's continuous integration.
 The build scripts are defined in `bitbucket-pipelines.yml`.

-### Atlaskit Docker image
+### AtlasKit Docker image
 Bitbucket pipelines works using a Docker image.
 This contains the initial setup required to run the build.
 If you need to make changes to `Dockerfile`, you will need to push them to Dockerhub:

 * Build the new Docker image: `docker build -t atlaskit .`